NetApp Block Storage Back End Guide

 Chapter 3.
 Define the Back End

 This section describes the deployment of a single back end.
 Deploying multiple instances of a NetApp back end requires a custom back end configuration.
-See the Custom Block Storage Back End Deployment Guide for instructions.
+For more information, see the Custom Block Storage Back End Deployment Guide.

 With a director deployment, the easiest way to define the NetApp appliance as a Block Storage back end is through the integrated NetApp environment file.
 This file is located in the following path of the undercloud node: